Rarity: Common mount with rare breed

 performance is in temperatures around 26-32°C and humid air.

-Geckos need to be trained to supress hunting instincs so they
+Geckos need to be trained to suppress hunting instincts so they

 don't get distracted with rider on back.
-Hovewer if set loose,
+However, if set loose,

 they will move around 'parking spot' and occasionally hunt

-insect or vertabres even with saddle and briddle still on them.
+insect or vertebras even with saddle and bridle still on them.

-Domesticed geckos still display the dominance hieararchy based
+Domestic geckos still display the dominance hierarchy based

-on bigest and strongest one, it is best to keep males and
+on biggest and strongest one, it is best to keep males and

 females separated.
-In any gecko is too agressive towards others,
+In any gecko is too aggressive towards others,

-it is recommanded to give him solitude paddock/stable.
+it is recommended to give him solitude paddock/stable.

 If keeper wants to trigger mating behavior, there's need to give